Linear Model and Extensions: Generalized least squares

-The OLS estimator is BLUE under the Gauss--Markov model, but it is not under the generalized Gauss--Markov model.
+because $\cov(Y) = \Sigma$.
+The OLS estimator is the BLUE under the Gauss--Markov model, but it is not under the generalized Gauss--Markov model.
 Then what is the BLUE?
-We can transform \eqref{eq::gls-model} into the Gauss--Markov model by standardizing the error term:
+We can transform the model under Assumption \ref{assume::g-gaussmarkov} into the Gauss--Markov model by standardizing the error term to have mean $0$ and covariance $I_n$: